Henry Waterson

 with the sheet music), and not sold in sleeves

-– but were priced at only 10 cents (even though the announcements
+– but were priced at only 10 cents in most of the country (even though the announcements

-say these were going to be priced at 15 cents). -That
+say these were going to be priced at 15 cents; see ads at left showing the higher prices of 15

 price point, together with the popularity of the tunes that were